 Strabismus (also called crossed eyes) is a very common condition in which the eyes are misaligned.
 It typically occurs when the muscles that control the movement of the eyes don’t work in unison and the eyes look in different directions.

-One in 25 children are diagnosed with this condition during regular vision testing and eye exams.
+One in 25 children is diagnosed with this condition during regular vision testing and eye exams.
 Strabismus can be treated with vision therapy or, in more severe cases, surgery.

 Schedule an appointment with one of our expert optometrists at Cargo Eye Care if you notice these issues.
 Pay special attention when your child is especially tired, ill or feeling stressed because these will exacerbate the condition.
 We can help!